NetworkBlockDevice/nbd/doc/proto.md

 S: (*length* bytes of data if the request is of type `NBD_CMD_READ`)

 Replies need not be sent in the same order as requests (i.e., requests may be handled by the server asynchronously).
+Clients SHOULD use a handle that is distinct from all other currently pending transactions, but MAY reuse handles that are no longer in flight; handles need not be consecutive.
+In each reply, the server MUST use the same value for handle as was sent by the client in the corresponding request.
+In this way, the client can correlate which request is receiving a response.

 ## Values